 The fix: Stop or slow down activity until cramping subsides.
 Consuming electrolytes may also help, particularly from a fast-absorbing source like SaltStick FastChews.

 When sodium levels are normal: Cells maintain the right balance of fluid.

-(Caused by excess water in the gut) As mentioned above, when sodium levels are too low, the body reacts by preventing further dilution.
+When sodium levels are too low: The body reacts to the low sodium by preventing further dilution.
 In addition to moving water inside the cells, the body prevents any excess water from being consumed through the digestive system.
 Thus, absorption of water out of the gut is severely restricted, no matter how much the athlete swallows.
 The result is a stomach full of water that will not digest.
-If an athlete is in the process of exercise, this can cause nausea.
+During exercise, this can cause nausea.